A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: General Equations

 As we stated before, we only focus on the accretion process, regardless of merging PBHs, as a process that causes PBHs to gain mass.
 By assuming that all PBHs have been formed in the radiation-dominated era, their mass increases by falling the photons from the thermal bath into them.
 The spherically symmetrical accretion rate that has been derived by Bondi \cite{Bondi} is

 where $f_{acc}$ is the accretion efficiency factor and $\rho_{U}$ is the radiation mass density at a high temperature which approximately is

 where $T_{U}$ is the thermal bath temperature.
-We write Eq. \eqref{pflux} in terms of PBHs mass and temperature, so we have
+We write Eq. \eqref{e7} in terms of PBHs mass and temperature, so we have

 The crucial question that pops up here is that do both accretion and evaporation always play an important role in PBHs dynamics?
-In the following, we will use two perspectives to answer this question, one is the quantum perspective and the other is the cosmological perspective. \\
+In the following, we will use two perspectives to answer this question, one is the quantum perspective and the other is the cosmological perspective.
+The quantum standpoint that we explain is based on the previous works like \cite{Firouzjaee:2014zfa, Firouzjaee:2015bqa} that elaborate the dynamical horizon of Schwarzschild black holes.
+Nevertheless, in the cosmological standpoint section, we elaborate its cosmological consequences in the radiation-dominated era.